U.S. charges New York company with illegal Chinese equipment sales

 NEW YORK (Reuters) - Federal prosecutors have filed criminal charges accusing a New York company of exposing the U.S. government and private customers to security risks by illegally importing and selling surveillance and security equipment from China.

 The charges against Aventura Technologies Inc, which is based in Commack, New York, and seven current and former employees were made public on Thursday in the federal court in Brooklyn.
+Six of the people have been arrested, including Jack Cabasso, the man accused of leading the scheme.

 Prosecutors said the defendants falsely told customers that Aventura’s products were made in the United States rather than imported, mainly from China, in a scheme that ran from 2006 until this month.
+Some of those products carried known cybersecurity risks, according to prosecutors.

-The company’s largest customers are U.S. government agencies including the Army, Navy and Air Force, prosecutors said.
+The company’s largest customers are U.S. government agencies including the Army, Navy and Air Force, though it also sold to private companies, making about $88 million since 2010, prosecutors said.

 “Aventura not only defrauded its customers, but also exposed them to serious known cybersecurity risks,” U.S. Attorney Richard Donoghue said at a news conference in Brooklyn.

-Some defendants were expected to be arraigned in Brooklyn on Thursday.
+Cabasso and the other people who were arrested were expected to be arraigned in Brooklyn on Thursday.
 Their lawyers could not immediately be identified.
 Aventura did not immediately respond to a request for comment.

+Founded in 1999, Aventura describes itself on its website as a “true ‘single-source’ manufacturer” providing security hardware, software and peripheral products to government, military and enterprise customers.

+According to the complaint, Aventura sometimes sold Chinese imports with false “Made in the U.S.A.” labels already affixed or displayed on packaging.

 Reporting by Brendan Pierson and Jonathan Stempel in New York; editing by Jonathan Oatis